Chregan/AngularTest/README.md

 ## Once Complete
 1. Commit and Push your code to your new repository
 2. Send us a pull request, we will review your code and get back to you

+## Gurnoor

+I built is using IONIC framework which is basically an update of cordova phonegap.

+## Where is .apk file

+1. You can find it in folder called root/build/CordovaApp-debug.apk that can be install on android.

+## Pre-requirements
+'You need to install corodva ionic framework.

+1. Open command prompt
+2. Execute npm install -g cordova ionic - this will install latest corodva globally in your system

+## How to build this app

+1. Open command prompt and cd to root of the repository e.g cd angulartest
+2. Execute ionic build android - it will generate a build .apk file in root/platforms/android/amt-build/CordovaApp-debug.apk